quicwg/base-drafts/draft-ietf-quic-transport.md

 protocol can use an CONNECTION_CLOSE frame with an appropriate error code to signal closure.

-When sending CONNECTION_CLOSE, the goal is to ensure that a peer will process the frame.
+When sending CONNECTION_CLOSE, the goal is to ensure that the peer will process the frame.
 Generally, this means sending the frame in a packet with the highest level of packet protection to avoid the packet being discarded.
 However, during the handshake, it is possible that more advanced packet protection keys are not